-In this study, single crosses involving four CMS lines (A4 cytoplasm) and three known fertility restorers (Table 1) were studied to determine the genetics of fertility restoration.
-The F1 plants of all the four hybrids were selfed to produce F2 seeds and simultaneously crossed to their corresponding A lines to produce BC1F1 seeds during 2007.
-The parents, F1, F2 and BC1F1 populations were planted in 2008 rainy season at Marathwada Krishi Vidyapeeth, Parbhani, India.
-For each F2 population, 300-500 seeds and for BC1F1 population 125-175 seeds were sown.
-To determine the variation in pollen fertility in each generation, five fully developed floral buds were collected randomly from each plant and the anthers were squashed in 2% aceto-carmine solution.
+In the present study, single crosses involving four CMS-lines (A4 cytoplasm) and three known fertility restorers (Table 1) were studied to determine the genetics of fertility restoration.
+The F_1 plants of all the four hybrids were selfed to produce F_2 seeds and simultaneously crossed to their corresponding A-lines to produce BC_1F_1 seeds during 2007.
+The parents, F_1 , F_2 , and BC_1F_1 populations were planted in 2008 rainy season at Marathwada Krishi Vidyapeeth, Parbhani, India.
+For each F_2 population, 300 - 500 seeds and for BC_1F_1 population 125 - 175 seeds were sown.
+To determine the variation for pollen fertility in each generation five fully developed floral buds were collected randomly from each plant and the anthers were squashed in 2% aceto-carmine solution.
 The pollen fertility of each plant was studied in three microscopic fields under light microscope.
-The fully stained pollen grains were identified as fertile, while the empty or partially stained pollen grains were considered as sterile.
-The goodness of fit to different expected ratios in F2 and test-cross generations was assessed using chi-square test.
+The fully stained pollen grains were identified as fertile, while the empty or partially stained pollen grains were considered as male-sterile.
+The goodness of fit to different expected ratios in F_2 and test-cross generations was assessed using a Chi-square test.